Written by Prio Wealth’s Director of Financial Planning, Bill Dion, CFP®

-Planning consideration: The Secure Act made drastic changes to how retirement accounts are treated when inherited.
+Planning consideration: The Secure Act 2.0 made even further changes to how retirement accounts are treated when inherited.
 Talk to your wealth advisor about how these changes may impact your heirs and your legacy goals.
 Congress is still in the process of detailing the intricacies regarding many of the new regulations.

-8. Maximize estate reduction strategies by fully utilizing the annual gift tax exclusions (increased to $16,000 in 2022) and by paying tuition expenses directly to schools to provide support in excess of the annual exclusion amounts.
+- Maximize estate reduction strategies by fully utilizing the annual gift tax exclusions (increased to $17,000 in 2023) and by paying tuition expenses directly to schools to provide support more than the annual exclusion amounts.

 It is important to note that all these strategies should be considered within the context of your priorities, overall financial plan, and your specific financial situation.
 If you would like more information on how these issues may apply to you specifically, please reach out to your Prio Wealth Advisor.
 Our goal is to guide our clients and help them navigate the financial issues that may impact them and their family.
 Please feel welcome to introduce us to like-minded friends and family members that may benefit from our services.